stateoforegon-eis-css/Oregon-CIS-Assessments/IG1+ Artifact Collector.md

 # **IG1+ Artifact Collector Powershell scripts**

 ## CIS Control #1: Inventory and Control of Enterprise Assets
-Note - You will need to each of these PowerShell scripts in the same directory/folder where your Artifact Collector result files are saved.
+Note - You will need to run each of these PowerShell scripts in the same directory/folder where your Artifact Collector result files are saved.

 ### Safeguard 1.1 Establish and Maintain a Detailed Asset Inventory